WannerCodes/SortingAlgorithms/README.md

 # SortingAlgorithms
-A set of sorting algorithms, written in python
+A set of sorting algorithms, written in python.

+All classes utilized a function called "sort(list)".

+Sorting Algorithms included so far:
+  - Mergesort.py